-One study found 67% of online shopping carts are abandoned, and the Official Vancouver 2010 Olympic Store was no exception.
+In 2018, as many as 80% of eCommerce shopping carts are abandoned.
+The Official Vancouver 2010 Olympic Store was no exception.

 Looking for ways to improve the checkout conversion rate, the Olympic store decided to focus on the second growth lever – decreasing friction.